jackyzy823/rajiko/README.md

 How to use:
 -------------------
 1. Install it from [Chrome webstore](https://chrome.google.com/webstore/detail/rajiko/ejcfdikabeebbgbopoagpabbdokepnff) or [Firefox addons](https://addons.mozilla.org/firefox/addon/rajiko/).
-For Firefox Android users, before [Addons General Availability](https://blog.mozilla.org/addons/2023/08/10/prepare-your-firefox-desktop-extension-for-the-upcoming-android-release/), you need to use [Beta/Nightly with Addons Collections](https://blog.mozilla.org/addons/2020/09/29/expanded-extension-support-in-firefox-for-android-nightly/) to use Radiko.
+Firefox for Android is also supported.
 2. Do nothing or change default area by clicking icon which only affects live area.
 3. Recording live or download timeshift by clicking icon.
 4. Click icon or click pause button to stop recording.